“There is a lack of emphasis on humanizing of education for the individual so that he has a better understanding of himself and others.” — Ima Hogg

-A resource for veterans, their families, and their survivors, with helpful information from many government agencies here so you can find the assistance, services, and benefits you need.
+A resource for veterans, their families and their survivors, with helpful information from government agencies.

-Offers a variety of education and support programs for individuals living with mental illness, family members, friends, professionals, other stakeholders, and the community at large.
+The National Alliance on Mental Illness of Texas (NAMI Texas) has a variety of education and support programs for individuals living with mental illness, family members, friends, professionals, other stake holders, and the community at large.

-Provides training, technical assistance and consultation to individuals in recovery from mental health concerns, their family members, youth who are interested in mental health, and mental health professionals throughout the state of Texas.
+Provides training, technical assistance and consultation to individuals in recovery from mental health concerns, their family members, youths who are interested in mental health, and mental health professionals throughout Texas.